 Whenever it’s not fun for everyone:

-- First time, it’s strike 1: Sit out 10 minutes.
+- The first time, it’s strike 1: Sit out 10 minutes.
 That’s right …beside Mom or Dad quietly.

-- Third time, it’s strike 3.
+- The third time, it’s strike 3.
 You are outta here.
 We are going home.

 Each time, make sure you have no conversations and no extended explanations.
 Just let them sit quietly beside you until they have done their time.

 3. Anything you consider extreme, we’re outta here.

 If your child hits another child, is dunking other kids, or behaving dangerously, just take their hand and walk out.
 That’s it.
 We are done.
 Not forever.
 But for today…we are done.

 The key is in the action.
 Not in using threats or lectures.

 You teach limits with clear consequences…not another discussion.
 Kids don’t need all those words…it just gets in the way.